-The asset value and turnover are calculated based on the consolidated audited financial report of the ultimate beneficial owner - or, if no consolidated financial report is available, the financial reports of the ultimate beneficial owner and each of its subsidiaries - in all cases that occurred during the year before the one in which the transaction takes place.
+The asset value and turnover are calculated based on the consolidated audited financial report of the ultimate parent entity - or, if no consolidated financial report is available, the financial reports of the ultimate parent entity and each of its subsidiaries - in all cases that occurred during the year before the one in which the transaction takes place.
 Turnover includes sales of products produced domestically and imported products.
 Exported products should be excluded from the calculation.